HAI-lab-KNU/MyData-SupplementaryCodes/README.md

-# Supplementary Codes for the Opportune moment dataset
+# Supplementary Codes for the MyData
 This repository is for supplementary codes used to explore and analyze the Opportune moment dataset.

 Data descriptor URL: ______________________